alberanid/cthulhusay.js/README.md

-# Cthulhusay
+# Cthulhusay.js

-Cthulhusay is the one and only cthulhu-fhtagn-ator (not true, but who cares): an extremely sophisticated software to generate curses and/or cake recipes in R'lyehian (also known as Cthuvian).
+Cthulhusay.js is the one and only JavaScript cthulhu-fhtagn-ator (not true, but who cares): an extremely sophisticated software to generate curses and/or cake recipes in R'lyehian (also known as Cthuvian).

 Forget about cowsay: it's time to talk like a Great Old.
 Also, don't forget to walk like a R'lyehian.